LieberInstitute/Human_DLPFC_Deconvolution/README.md

 `Human_DLPFC_Deconvolution/raw-data/HALO/Deconvolution_HALO_analysis/`

-Note, this contains one subdirectory for each of the RNAscope experiments, called `Circle` and `Square`, respectively, These experiments are distinct in that they each comprise of an analysis of an independent, albeit adjacent, tissue and each includes a different set of molecular markers (see table below).
+Note, this contains one subdirectory for each of the RNAscope experiments, called `Circle` and `Star`, respectively, These experiments are distinct in that they each comprise of an analysis of an independent, albeit adjacent, tissue and each includes a different set of molecular markers (see table below).

 ## Variables and data dictionaries